Architecture pattern for integrating IBM Cloud Security and Compliance Center Workload Protection with VCF as a Service

 This architecture pattern is summarized as follows:

-- The agents, which are installed on your Windows or Linux VMs, collect data that is used for threat detection, posture management, and vulnerability scanning.
+The agents, which are installed on your Windows or Linux VMs, collect data that is used for threat detection, posture management, and vulnerability scanning.
 For more information, see Sysdig Agents.
-The Sysdig Secure Windows Agent provides runtime detection and policy enforcement for host processes on Windows.
-For more information, see Windows Hosts.
-For Linux VMs, the agent has two parts:

-- Source Network Address Translation (SNAT) rules allow your VMs overlay IP addresses to be translated to IBM Cloud supplied IP addresses that can be used on the Internet.
+Source Network Address Translation (SNAT) rules allow your VMs overlay IP addresses to be converted to IBM Cloud supplied IP addresses that can be used on the internet.
 For more information about configuring SNAT rules, see Add a SNAT or a DNAT Rule to an NSX Edge Gateway.

 Considerations